hatchddigital/empty-coop/README.md

 ### Rule 4: When using Javascript libraries, don't use their classes as style hooks

-If using one of the *hatchling* Javascript modules, or something similar, don't use a class specific to that module for styling, unless the classes that module use change.
+If using one of the *hatchling* Javascript modules, or something similar, don't use a class specific to that module for styling, in-case the classes that module use change.
 Instead, create your own classes, relevent to the site you're building.